 What it is not:

 Eye-gaze does not require head movement.
 Inadvertent head-movement can be accommodated by the Intelligaze and Eyetech TM5, however, only eye-movement is required to control the computer.
 Head-tracking is a different form of access where the mouse cursor is controlled on the screen by head movement.
 On the Tellus 5, for example, the in-built web cam can be used for head tracking access.
 Movement from the shoulders and head is required to move the mouse cursor.
-The Tellus 5 IntelliGaze and Mobi 3 IntelliGaze and Grid Pad Eye 11 and 13 utilise the IntelliGaze eye gaze camera.
+The Tellus 5 IntelliGaze and Mobi 3 IntelliGaze and Grid Pad Eye 13 utilise the IntelliGaze eye gaze camera.
 Tellus 5 IntelliGaze offers both the head tracking and eye gaze.
 Tracker pro is a different USB device which is a high resolution intelligent camera.
 A reflective dot is worn on the user (usually the forehead, spectacles frame, nose) and movement of the head cause of the mouse cursor to move.

 Some mainstream consumer tablets are starting to offer some forms of eye control and eye gesture.
 The functions offered at this stage are limited to scrolling, pausing, selecting a specific predetermined function and associating an eye gesture (e.g. wink) with a function (e.g. take photo).
 These operations a generally achieved using the inbuilt cameras.
 This is very different technology from the sophisticated eye gaze cameras offered as assistive technology.
 This mainstream area of technology is developing rapidly, however its ultimate adoption by the multinational corporations remains to be seen.